JamersonWalderson/mail-csv/README.md

 # mail-csv

-ABOUT
+About
 ------------

-The function of this application will be to send emails automatically from a list in a CSV file<br>
+* The function of this application will be to send emails automatically from a list in a CSV file<br>

 Requirements
 ------------